Magma (character): Fall of the New Mutants

 After the events of the "Second Coming" storyline, the New Mutants take a vacation, which is interrupted when Magik discovers that Pixie has been kidnapped by a mysterious military faction known as Project Purgatory.
-After traveling Limbo for days searching for her, the New Mutants are attacked by the mutant babies gathered during "Inferno", now adults working with Project Purgatory.
-During the fight, Amara is the last to be captured after Trista used Face to knock her out.
+After traveling to Limbo for days searching for her, the New Mutants are attacked by the mutant babies gathered during "Inferno", now adults working with Project Purgatory.
+During the fight, Amara is the last to be captured after Trista uses Face to knock her out.
 Amara is then held captive along with Sunspot.
-Eventually Illyana is placed in their cell and after being asked by Roberto how Amara dies, Illyana tells him she does not love him like he loves her and to listen carefully.
+Eventually, Illyana is placed in their cell and after being asked by Roberto how Amara dies, Illyana tells him she does not love him like he loves her and to listen carefully.

 Rise of the New Mutants

 After Magik, Pixie and Karma escape back to Utopia, Amara remains a captive of Project Purgatory along with the remaining New Mutants in Limbo.
 She is eventually freed by Dani and upon exiting the compound, sees that Project Purgatory have summoned the Elder Gods and torn a hole right through to Earth.
 Amara sees the past version of Magik who helped reform the New Mutants and tries to warn her about what's to come but is stopped by Roberto.
 He reveals that if she goes by herself to warn Illyana, she will die.
 Working together, Sunspot holds off a horde while Amara goes to Illyana.
 Three days later, Amara is seen tending to Roberto in the infirmary.